 Liquidity.
-The Company's primary sources of short-term liquidity are (i) cash and cash equivalents, including cash proceeds from our recent \$225.0 million and \$25.0 million offerings of 10.625% Senior Notes in November 2022 and December 2022, respectively, (ii) net cash provided by operating activities, (iii) unused borrowing capacity under the Credit Agreement, (iv) on an opportunistic basis, other issuances of debt or equity securities and (v) other sources, such as sales of nonstrategic assets.
+The Company's primary sources of short-term liquidity are (i) cash and cash equivalents, including cash proceeds from our recent \$225 million offering of 2024 Notes, (ii) net cash provided by operating activities, (iii) unused borrowing capacity under our Revolving Credit Facility, (iv) on an opportunistic basis, other issuances of debt or equity securities and (v) other sources, such as sales of nonstrategic assets.

-The Company's short-term and long-term liquidity requirements consist primarily of (i) capital expenditures, (ii) acquisitions of crude oil and natural gas properties, (iii) payments of contractual obligations and (iv) working capital obligations.
+The Company's short-term and long-term liquidity requirements consist primary of (i) capital expenditures, (ii) acquisitions of crude oil and natural gas properties, (iii) payments of contractual obligations and (iv) working capital obligations.
 Funding for these cash needs may be provided by any combination of the Company's sources of liquidity.
-Although the Company expects its sources of funding will be adequate to fund its 2023 planned capital expenditures and provide adequate liquidity to fund other needs, no assurance can be given that such funding sources will be adequate to meet the Company's future needs.
+Although the Company expects that its sources of funding will be adequate to fund its 2022 planned capital expenditures and provide adequate liquidity to fund other needs, no assurance can be given that such funding sources will be adequate to meet the Company's future needs.

-2023 capital budget.
-The Company's capital budget for 2023 is expected to be in the range of approximately \$1.1 to \$1.2 billion for drilling, completion, facilities and equipping crude oil wells plus \$50 to \$60 million for field infrastructure buildout and other costs.
-The 2023 capital budget excludes acquisitions, asset retirement obligations, geological and geophysical general and administrative expenses and corporate facilities.
-HighPeak Energy expects to fund its forecasted capital expenditures with cash on its balance sheet, cash generated by operations, through borrowings under the Credit Agreement, and, depending on market circumstances, potential future debt or equity offerings.
-The Company's capital expenditures for the year ended December 31, 2022 were \$1.0 billion, excluding acquisitions.
+2022 capital budget.
+The Company's capital budget for 2022 is expected to be in the range of approximately \$715 to \$760 million for drilling, completion, facilities and equipping crude oil wells plus \$35 to \$40 million for field infrastructure buildout and other costs.
+The 2022 capital budget excludes acquisitions, asset retirement obligations, geological and geophysical general and administrative expenses and corporate facilities.
+HighPeak Energy expects to fund its forecasted capital expenditures with cash on its balance sheet, cash generated by operations, through borrowings under the Credit Agreement, proceeds from the issuance and sale of the 2024 Notes and, depending on market circumstances, potential future debt or equity offerings.
+The Company's capital expenditures for the year ended December 31, 2021 were \$290.2 million.

-The budget above assumes that the Company will operate an average of four to five (4-5) drilling rigs and an average of two to three (2-3) frac fleets in the Permian Basin during 2023.
+The budget above assumes that the Company will operate four (4) drilling rigs and an average of two (2) frac fleets in the Permian Basin during 2022.
 However, there are many factors and consequences beyond the Company's control, such as policies of the Biden Administration, economic downturn or potential recession, geo-political risks and additional actions by businesses, OPEC and other cooperating countries, and governments in response to the COVID-19 pandemic, that may have an impact on the Company's future results and drilling plans.
 For additional information on the risks, see "Part I, Item 1A.
-Risk Factors."
+Risk Factors".
 Given the dynamic nature of this situation, the Company is maintaining flexibility in its capital plan and will continue to evaluate drilling and completion activity on an economic basis, with future activity levels assessed monthly.